oniehuis/JuChrom.jl/docs/src/man/transformation.md

 Use [`dwellnormalize`](@ref) to divide intensities by m/z-specific dwell intervals.
 The function accepts inputs whose intensity unit is absent and returns a rate-like signal with the reciprocal dwell unit.
-For explicit dwell intervals, their sum must not exceed the shortest scan interval in the retention axis.
+For explicit dwell intervals, their sum must not exceed the shortest scan interval in the retention axis; this explicit-vector form is therefore a sequential-acquisition model.

 ```@example 2
 normalized = dwellnormalize(msm, [0.2, 0.3, 0.5], u"s")